REPOZY/Hookbridge/README.md

 The problem: Claude Code and Codex have completely different formats for hooks.
 They use different file names, different JSON structures, different ways of referencing paths, and different sets of supported events.
 A plugin built for one platform simply won't work on the other.

-**Without hookbridge**, a plugin author has to maintain two separate files by hand:
+**Without Hookbridge**, a plugin author has to maintain two separate files by hand:

 ```
 hooks/